 Keep amoebic meningitis rare.
 Please download and share this information as Phil’s Amoeba Awareness PDF Flyer.
 The Centers for Disease Control has an excellent CDC Print-and-Go Fact Sheet PDF.
 And please donate online to USF Health Philip T. Gompf Memorial Fund # 250155.
 Your tax-deductible donation to this non-profit fund supports public service announcements & educational efforts about infectious diseases in the Florida community, educational institutions, and this website.

-- Enjoy salt water and other activities when water is over 80 degrees F.
+1. Enjoy salt and chlorinated water activities in hot weather, when water is likely to be over 80 degrees F.

-- Keep head above water, or use nose clips (probably helpful in theory, no research data), if you can’t avoid warm fresh water.
-(Note: Swim masks/snorkels may be riskier because water may be inhaled.)
+2. Keep head above water, or use nose clips, if you can’t avoid warm fresh water.

-- Keep your water heater temperature @ 120 degrees Fahrenheit (just low enough to prevent accidental scalding).
+6. Keep your water heater temperature @ 120 degrees Fahrenheit (low enough to prevent accidental scalding).

-- Never put head underwater in hot tubs, spas, or pools that are poorly-chlorinated and warm, such as abandoned pools or kiddie pools left outside.
-Chlorine evaporates from water.
+2. Don’t put head underwater in hot tubs, spas, or pools that are under-chlorinated and warm, such as baby pools.

 3. Don’t get tap or hose water forced up the nose, such drinking or splashing the face with an outdoor hose, a slip-&-slide, or water slides.
 Pipes & hoses can be colonized with amoebae.

 4. Never use a neti pot or nasal or sinus wash with unboiled tap water.